 Because we operate in a highly regulated industry, we are subject to compliance reviews and claims of noncompliance and lawsuits by government agencies and third parties.
-We may be subject to further reviews related to, among other things, issues of noncompliance identified in recent audits and reviews related to our institutions' compliance with Title IV requirements or related to liabilities for the discharge of loans to certain students who attended campuses of our institutions that are now closed.
+We may be subject to further reviews related to, among other things, issues of noncompliance identified in recent audits and reviews related to our institutions' compliance with Title IV Program requirements or related to liabilities for the discharge of loans to certain students who attended campuses of our institutions that are now closed.
 See Part I, Item 1.
 "Business - Regulatory Environment - Compliance with Regulatory Standards and Effect of Regulatory Violations."
 If the results of these reviews or proceedings are unfavorable to us, or if we are unable to defend successfully against third-party lawsuits or claims, we may be required to pay money damages or be subject to fines, limitations on the operations of our business, loss of federal and state funding, injunctions or other penalties.
 Even if we adequately address issues raised by an agency review or successfully defend a third-party lawsuit or claim, we may have to divert significant financial and management resources from our ongoing business operations to address issues raised by those reviews or defend those lawsuits or claims.
 Certain of our institutions are subject to ongoing reviews and proceedings.
 See Part I, Item 1.
-"Business - Regulatory Environment - State Authorization," "Regulatory Environment - Accreditation," and "Regulatory Environment - Compliance with Regulatory Standards and Effect of Regulatory Violations."
+"Business - Regulatory Environment - Accreditation," "Regulatory Environment - Other Financial Assistance Programs," "Regulatory Environment - Borrower Defense to Repayment," "Regulatory Environment - Compliance with Regulatory Violations," and "Regulatory Environment - Scrutiny of the For-Profit Postsecondary Education Sector."